facebookresearch/diplomacy_cicero/README.md

 ### Downloading model files

 Please email <diplomacyteam@meta.com> to request the password.
 Then run `bash bin/download_model_files.sh <PASSWORD>`.
 This will download and decrypt all relevant model files into `./models`.
 This might take awhile.
+Please note the model files have their own license separate from the code in this repository.
+More details on this [can be found below](#license-for-model-weights).

 ### Accessing Cicero's experiment games